 - Risk assessments reduce the chance of injury in the workplace

-- A risk management plan protects a company’s resources
+- A risk management plan protects your company’s resources

-- A risk management plan improves a company’s brand image
+- A risk management plan improves your company’s brand image

 Risk assessments save your business money